Bluebird of Happiness (album)

 Bluebird of Happiness is the fifth studio album by the American R&B singer Tamar Braxton, released on September 29, 2017, by LoganLand Records and Entertainment One.
 The album was preceded by the release of two singles: "My Man" followed by "Blind".

-The album was a success, reaching the top of the Billboard Independent chart and #5 on the Us Top Albums Sales chart.

 Background and release

 On January 17, 2017, Braxton said during an interview with Hollywood Today regarding her upcoming fifth studio album "this album for me is so personal and so amazing and I get to work with Rodney Jerkins".
 On April 27, 2017, "My Man" was released as the lead single from the album.
 The song was also introduced on an episode of Braxton Family Values in which Braxton stars.
-On September 6, 2017, Braxton announced on her social media the title of her upcoming fifth studio album, Bluebird of Happiness, along with the cover art.
-She said,d "Pre-order and official release date will be revealed before you know it."
+On September 6, 2017, Braxton announced on her social media the title of the album along with the cover art.
+She said, "Pre-order and official release date will be revealed before you know it."
 On September 8, 2017, the track listing and release date for the album were revealed.
-On September 14, 2017, Braxton announced that "Bluebird of Happiness" would be her final studio album.
+On September 14, 2017, Braxton announced that Bluebird of Happiness would be her final studio album.
 However, as of 2020, Braxton has since stated that she will record a sixth studio album, as she found her love for music again.